kkent030315/ZemanaLPE/README.md

 # Usage

 Make sure to use this on the virtual machine, I do not recommend to try this out on the physical machine.
 Also, this software provided without any kind of warranty.
+See [LICENSE](/LICENSE)

 1. Download and Install Zemana [AntiMalware](https://www.zemana.com/antimalware) or [AntiLogger](https://www.zemana.com/antilogger).
 2. (Optional) Restart your machine.